ibm-cloud-docs/containers/cs_storage_file.md

 If you want to increase storage capacity or performance, you can modify your existing volume.
 {: shortdesc}

-For questions about billing and to find the steps for how to use the {{site.data.keyword.Bluemix_notm}} console to modify your storage, see [Expanding File Share capacity](/docs/infrastructure/FileStorage?topic=FileStorage-expandCapacity#expandCapacity).
+For questions about billing and to find the steps for how to use the {{site.data.keyword.cloud_notm}} console to modify your storage, see [Expanding File Share capacity](/docs/infrastructure/FileStorage?topic=FileStorage-expandCapacity#expandCapacity).
 {: tip}

 1. List the PVCs in your cluster and note the name of the associated PV from the **VOLUME** column.